gowtham-star/Data_Transfer/README.md

 1. Clone this repository to you local computer folder
 2. Using Android Studio import the project as a flutter application
 3. Click on build option on android studio IDE and select ```Flutter -> Build APK```
-4. Copy the apk file from ```build->outputs->flutter-apk->app-release.apk``` to the desired location and run the app on android device (or) Download the apk file from the repository home folder
+4. Copy the apk file from ```build->outputs->flutter-apk->app-release.apk``` to the desired location and run the app on android device
+5. (or) Download the apk file from the repository home folder
 6. Once the app is opened give the URL generated on pi side and to connect
-8. Now you can visualise the real time data on home screen and visualize charts by clicking the view charts button
+7. Now you can visualise the real time data on home screen and visualize charts by clicking the view charts button
+8. The download csv button can be used to download a csv file

 *** ⚠️ Note: Make sure both the pi and app are connected to the same wifi network.  ***